 ICABR - The International Consortium on Applied Bioeconomy Research is a unique, informal, international consortium of people interested in the bioeconomy, agricultural biotechnology, rural development and bio-based economy research.
-Established in 1998, it is comprised of a core group of scholars representing research institutions such as: CEIS - University of Rome “Tor Vergata”, Rutgers University, University of California, Berkeley, Technische Universität München, University of Saskatchewan, Katholieke Universiteit Leuven, IFPRI, State University of Campinas - UNICAMP, University of Missouri, University of Hohenheim, Wellesley College, Wageningen University
+Established in 1998, it is comprised of a core group of scholars representing research institutions such as: CEIS - University of Rome “Tor Vergata”, Rutgers University, University of California, Berkeley, Technische Universität München, University of Saskatchewan, Katholieke Universiteit Leuven, IFPRI, State University of Campinas - UNICAMP, University of California Davis - UC Davis, University of Missouri, University of Hohenheim, Wellesley College, Wageningen University

 The objectives of the Consortium are to: promote and stimulate improvement in the quality and relevance of international bioeconomy research and policy analysis; hear the perspectives of many stakeholders (scientific community, policy-makers, international organizations, NGOs, agricultural producers and consumer groups) from the developing and developed world; encourage collaborative research among members of the Consortium; facilitate interaction among researchers and analysts in several countries, in universities and in governments engaged in and/or interested in agricultural biotechnology research; disseminate the research results and presentations to the broader community of academics and policy-makers to provide an empirical and theoretical basis for better biotechnology policies in the future.